bheidecker/bettini/docs/collections/_diagnoses/en/04-implantable-event-recorder.md

 ---
-heading: Implantable event recorder
+heading: Implantable Event Recorder
 ---

 Implantation of an event recorder is a minimally invasive procedure in which a very small device is implanted under the skin of your upper chest.
-Since the implantable event recorder is an invasive procedure, it is used for patients with suspected asymptomatic rhythm problems, i.e. who do not feel when their rhythm is abnormal.
-Since those patients would not know when to activate an external event recorder, an implantable event recorder is used.
+Since the implantable event recorder is a minimally invasive procedure, it is only used for a specific group of patients who are asymptomatic but suspected to have rhythm problems.
+Those patients would not be able to activate an external event recorder, as they would not feel when their rhythm is abnormal.
+Therefore, an implantable event recorder is a better option for those patients.